teamworktf/website_api/CREATORS.md

 ]
 ```

-## Find Gamemap creator based on SteamID
+## Get created gamemaps based on SteamID

-Search for a specific Gamemap creator that is listed on our website based on their Steam ID64:
+Get a list of created gamemaps based on their SteamID64.
+Note that this user does not have a "creator" account on the website, as this is focussed on a YouTube channel.

 ```
 https://teamwork.tf/api/v1/map-creator/steamid/{steamid}?key=YOUR_API_KEY